 Where to stay

 You will find a wide range of accommodation in Tanzania, from simple mobile camps to luxury lodges. &Beyond has five lodges in the country’s wildlife areas and one in Zanzibar.

-View the abundance of birds at Lake Manyara, search for the prolific game of the endless Serengeti, stand in awe of the Ngorongoro Crater
+View the abundance of birds at Lake Manyara, search for the prolific game of the endless Serengeti, and stand in awe of the Ngorongoro Crater.

 Who to Contact

 &Beyond can put together tailormade Kenya safari tours that include internal flights, transport, accommodation and guided tours anywhere in Kenya.
 Enquire now for more information.